memburg/imajine/README.md

 ![]( /resources/lenna_examples.png )

+> [!Note]
-> The image below showcases the classic Lenna image, widely used as a standard test image in the field of image processing.
+> The image above showcases the classic Lenna image, widely used as a standard test image in the field of image processing.
 The first panel displays the original Lenna image.
 Each subsequent panel demonstrates various pixel-based operations applied to the image, illustrating the versatility and power of pixel-level manipulations.
 These include transformations such as grayscale conversion, color adjustments, and noise addition, among others.
 This example highlights how fundamental pixel-based techniques can significantly alter and analyze image data, serving as a foundation for more advanced processing tasks.

 ![]( /resources/generative_art_examples.png )

+> [!Note]
 > This example demonstrates the creative and artistic potential of the library beyond traditional image processing tasks.
 From left to right: Grid Distotion, Event Horizon Simulation, Multicolor Gradient, Radial Symmetry Pattern.

 ## Running Tests